Thanks for Sharing

 Just do it!
 It’s a great way to maintain muscle strength and keep in shape as well as all the other awesome benefits of Taekwondo I’ve rounded up in this article.

-I practiced Hapkido and Kickboxing here, but never Taekwondo.
+I practiced Hapkido and Muay Thai here, but never Taekwondo.
 I’ve also dabbled in Brazilian Jiu-Jitsu in my young years.
 My son is only 6 years old and has been doing Taekwondo since he was 4.
 He now has a red belt.

-Here in Korea, the belt system is a little different for younger ones than for adults back in the West.
 If you want your little one to start in the world of martial arts, a good head start would be to take a few martial arts lessons to see if it’s a good fit for him/her.
-I personally think Taekwondo is the perfect place for making new friends, learning important life skills and building personal development at an early age.
+I personally think Taekwondo is the best way to make new friends, learn important life skills, and build personal development at an early age.

 7 Belt Ranks of Taekwondo